 - Covert narcissistic behaviours.

-What is the Difference between the Overt and Covert Narcissists?
+What is the Difference between the Overt and Covert Narcissism?

-Covert narcissistic behaviours, are quieter, more manipulative and subtle.
+Covert narcissism is quieter, more manipulative and subtle.
 They are often not obvious to people other than those who live with this person i.e. partners, siblings, close work colleagues and children.

 They are the narcissist with the ‘golden mask’.
-The mask is strongly maintained and very important to them.
+The mask is strongly maintained and defended at all times and very, very important to them.

 Their need to be accepted and liked outweighs anything else and they are incredibly careful about who they reveal themselves too.